-(1) Yields presented throughout this Quarterly Report on Form 10-Q are calculated using average amortized cost data for residential whole loans and securities, which excludes unrealized gains and losses.
+- (1) Yields presented throughout this Quarterly Report on Form 10-Q are calculated using average amortized cost data for residential whole loans and securities, which excludes unrealized gains and losses.
 For GAAP reporting purposes, securities purchases and sales are reported on the trade date.
-Average amortized cost data used to determine yields is calculated based on the settlement date of the associated purchase or sale as interest income is not earned on purchased assets and continues to be earned on sold assets until settlement date.

-(2) Includes average interest-earning cash, cash equivalents and restricted cash.

-(3) Collateralized financing agreements include the following: mark-to-market asset based financing and non-mark-to-market asset based financing.
-For additional information, see Note 6, included under Item 1 of this Quarterly Report on Form 10-Q.
+Average amortized cost data used to determine yields is calculated based on the settlement date of the associated purchase or sale as interest income is not earned on purchased assets and continues to be earned on sold assets until settlement date. - $(2) \ Includes \ average \ interest-earning \ cash, \ cash \ equivalents \ and \ restricted \ cash.$ - (3) Includes both securitized debt, at carrying value, and securitized debt, at fair value. - (4) Collateralized financing agreements include the following: mark-to-market asset based financing and non-mark-to-market asset based financing.
+For additional information, see Note 6, included under Item 1 of this Quarterly Report on Form 10-Q. - (5) Net interest rate spread reflects the difference between the yield on average interest-earning assets and average cost of funds. - (6) Reflects the impact of positive or negative swap carry.

-(4) Includes both securitized debt, at carrying value, and securitized debt, at fair value.

-(5) Net interest rate spread reflects the difference between the yield on average interest-earning assets and average cost of funds.

-(6) Reflects the impact of positive or negative swap carry.
 Positive swap carry results when income from the receive leg of a swap is greater than the expense on the pay leg.
-Negative swap carry results when income from the receive leg is less than the expense on the pay leg.

-(7) Net interest margin reflects annualized net interest income (including net swap carry) divided by average interest-earning assets.
+Negative swap carry results when income from the receive leg is less than the expense on the pay leg. - (7) Net interest margin reflects annualized net interest income (including net swap carry) divided by average interest-earning assets.